 The youngest and oldest age groups will of course have the most variation within them.
 The youngest cohort, after all, includes minors who are unlikely to have much savings at all, and the oldest includes retired folks who are working their way through their savings.
 A central habit to remember and perhaps start building at a younger age is to start an emergency fund and save as much as possible, before other responsibilities and expenses (such as rent and insurance) start to kick in.

 When thinking about saving for more long-term financial goals such as retirement, average amounts also vary by age group.
-Based on the data from Federal Reserve report, retirement savings increase with each age group and can often become more aggressive as the traditional retirement age approaches (when it could also be time to think about catch-up contributions to an account).
-Average savings sometimes drops over time after age 65.
+Based on the data from Federal Reserve report, retirement savings increase with each age group and can often become more aggressive as the traditional retirement age approaches.
+You can also take advantage of catch-up contributions at this time.
+In then after age 65, average savings sometimes drops over time, which is somewhat normal for those in retirement.

-Average savings account balances depend on many factors, including age.
+Average savings account balances depend on many factors, including age, income, your legal status and more.
 Age may sometimes affect how much experience you have, how much you make and what your expenses might be.
-Multiple income streams, including investing, can help you save more.
+Therefore it should come as no surprise that those who are older generally have more in the bank than their younger counterparts.
+Multiple income streams, including investing, starting a business or working with a financial advisor, can help you prepare for the future.

 Tips for Navigating Your Savings

-- Need help finding a financial advisor?
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Managing your savings, investments and life in general can be quite difficult.
+A financial advisor can help you get your money matters in order.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Budgeting benefits everyone.
-Another way to make sure your money covers all your bases is to plan ahead.
+- Another way to make sure your money covers all your bases is to plan ahead.
 A good start is to take a good look at how you’re allocating your money.
-Our free budget calculator can help you spend just what you need in certain parts of your life and still feel like a million bucks.
+SmartAsset’s budget calculator can help you spend just what you need in certain parts of your life and still feel like a million bucks.